oc-shopaholic/oc-shopaholic-plugin/README.md

 * Manage customers (via [Lovata.Buddies](https://octobercms.com/plugin/lovata-buddies) or [RainLab.User](https://octobercms.com/plugin/rainlab-user)).

 Besides you can provide a better UX for the customer with the ability to:
-* Sind the popular products ( via [Lovata.PopularityShopaholic](https://octobercms.com/plugin/lovata-popularityshopaholic)).
+* See the popular products ( via [Lovata.PopularityShopaholic](https://octobercms.com/plugin/lovata-popularityshopaholic)).
 * Search for the products (via [Lovata.SearchShopaholic](https://octobercms.com/plugin/lovata-searchshopaholic) or [Lovata.SphinxShopaholic](https://octobercms.com/plugin/lovata-sphinxshopaholic)).
 * Compare the products (via [Lovata.CompareShopaholic](https://octobercms.com/plugin/lovata-compareshopaholic)).
 * Find the products they viewed before (via [Lovata.ViewedProductsShopaholic](https://octobercms.com/plugin/lovata-viewedproductsshopaholic)).
 * Leave and read the reviews for the products (via [Lovata.ReviewsShopaholic](https://octobercms.com/plugin/lovata-reviewsshopaholic)).
 * Postpone the products for the future purchases (via [Lovata.WishListShopaholic](https://octobercms.com/plugin/lovata-wishlistshopaholic)).

+> Please note, the architecture of the plugins allows [extending](https://octobercms.com/docs/plugin/extending) the existing methods, fields and other data without interfering with original source code!

 The development of Shopaholic’s ecosystem is guided by the similar philosophies of October CMS and Unix like operating systems, where the main focus is to create simple microarchitecture solutions that communicate with each other through smart APIs.